AdobeDocs/commerce-admin.en/help/customers/guide-overview.md

 # Adobe Commerce Customer Management Guide

-This guide is intended for administrators of Adobe Commerce and Magento Open Source.
-It provides detailed information about enabling this module, including configuration and management of its features.
-It assumes a basic understanding of the core [!DNL Commerce] configuration, and functionality.
+This guide is intended for customer service staff working in Adobe Commerce and Magento Open Source.
+It provides detailed information about customer management features in the Commerce Admin and the customer account experience in the storefront.
+It assumes a basic understanding of the core Commerce configuration and functionality.

-This guide covers customer configuration and management tasks that are done in the Admin, and the default customer account workflows in the storefront.

 | Subject | Description |
 | ------- | ----------- |